Jogendra Kawade

 Jogendra Laxman Kawade (born 1 April 1943, Nagpur) is an Indian politician, professor and social activist.
-He is the founder and the president of the Peoples Republican Party.
+He is the founder and president of the Peoples Republican Party.
 He is one of notable activists in Ambedkarite movement.
-Kawade was a former MP from Chimur Lok Sabha constituency of Maharashtra in 12th Lok Sabha during 1998-99.
-He was a former member of Maharashtra Legislative Council.
+Kawade is a former MP from Chimur Lok Sabha constituency of Maharashtra, serving in the 12th Lok Sabha during 1998–99.
+He is also a former member of Maharashtra Legislative Council (2014–20).